 The purpose of inspections carried out on a regular basis is to secure the safety and appropriate maintenance of lifts.
 The possessor shall ensure that all periodic inspections of the lift are carried out.
 A passenger lift is subject to a periodic inspection every second year.

 A lift inspection is based on a commission between the lift possessor and the inspection body, i.e. an inspection contract is concluded by the possessor and the inspection body.
-The possessor can also authorise the maintenance company to conclude inspection contracts on their behalf.
+The possessor can also assign the maintenance company to agree on the time of the maintenance visits.
 In most cases, a representative of the maintenance company is present to assist with the inspection.

 Lifts may be inspected by accredited bodies approved by Tukes.

 Further information on inspections is available in the section Lift inspections.